zhefu2/SerenLens/README.md

 # SerenLens
-[SIGIR 2023] This repository contains the annotated dataset _SerenLens_ introduced in our resource paper in SIGIR2023 _Wisdom of Crowds and Fine-Grained Learning for Serendipity Recommendations_. [[paper]]()
+[SIGIR 2023] This repository contains the annotated dataset _SerenLens_ introduced in our full paper in SIGIR2023 _Wisdom of Crowds and Fine-Grained Learning for Serendipity Recommendations_. [[paper]]()

 ## Introduction